Skip to content

 Bypassing Hardcoded Certificate Pinning

-To bypass hardcoded certificate pinning protections, we will need to insert the Frida Gadget library into the main "activity" stated in the AndroidManifest.xml configuration file.
-In Android development, an activity is the term used to refer to a specific page/screen of the application.
+To bypass hardcoded certificate pinning protections, you will need to insert the Frida Gadget library into the main activity stated in the AndroidManifest.xml configuration file:

-1. Open the AndroidManifest.xml file of the unpacked APK in a text editor:
+1. Open the AndroidManifest.xml file of the unpacked APK in a text editor.

 xml